Had It Up to “Ihr”? 4 Key Uses of This Multifaceted German Word

 (You are nice.)

-Luckily, the formal “you”, Sie, can be used for individuals as well as groups.
+Luckily, the formal “you,” Sie can be used for individuals as well as groups when the situation calls for more politeness and formality.

+Ihr can also be translated as “her.”
 It’s the dative form of sie (she).
-(That’s sie as in “she,” and not capitalized Sie, which is the formal form of “you”)
+That’s sie as in “she,” and when it’s capitalized it becomes Sie, which is the formal form of “you.”

-Firstly, if the lucky lady in, sie (she), in question is the indirect object in the sentence, ie; receiving the direct object, then we need to change it to its dative version: ihr.
+Firstly, if the lady in question, sie (she), is the indirect object in the sentence, as in the receiving the direct object, then we need to change it to its dative version, ihr.

 Ich kaufe ihr das Buch.